Vakihito/Face-extraction/README.md

 When a new image is added to the pipeline, we extracted the features using the SIFT+kmeans model that we trained in the *Image extraction* step, then we apply the modelos presented in *Face Extraction model part 1*.

-For the modelos presented in *Face Extraction model part 2* we expand the bouding box in order to fit the face a litte bit better.
+For the models presented in *Face Extraction model part 2* we expand the bouding box in order to fit the face a litte bit better.

 By doing so we get the following results :